mbwong/mbwong.github.com/_posts/2013-12-07-the-examined-life.md

 Steve Jobs said, "Remembering that I'll be dead soon is the most important tool I've ever encountered to help me make the big choices in life.
 Because almost everything -- all external expectations, all pride, all fear of   or failure -- these things just fall away in the face of death, leaving only what is truly important."
 In the same spirit, I just try to focus on the things that actually matter to me -- to love and to be a light unto the world as best as I can be.
 I trust, as Steve Jobs did, that the dots will connect, somehow, someday.

 The examined life is hard work.
-It is also meaningful work.
+I find that it is also meaningful work.
 Whether or not we are a more doubtful generation than ones before, I hope it is true that our generation is a more productively reflective one.
 As our society gets richer and as each of us are given more options and more possibilities, it is all the more critical that we are able to keep our sight on the things that matter.
 Developing what we might call spiritual clarity or interior wellbeing can make us more effective people.
 I suspect a society that understands this will be a happier and more productive one too.